 Why go full-screen mode on a Mac?

 That said, on a smaller display you might not have enough room for two windows to be easy to access.
-Rather than feel cramped, you can use all your display for each app.
+Rather than feel cramped, you can use all of your display for each app.

 You also have fewer distractions if you have a single app filling your display.
-As I write this article, for example, Mail is partly visible behind my text editor, and if I get new emails, I see them display in my inbox.
-Conversely, I might have a page open in Safari that I don't need to see when I'm working on a spreadsheet, and be distracted by graphics or ads.
+As I write this article, for example, Mail is partly visible behind my text editor, and if I get new emails, I see them show up in my inbox.
+Conversely, I might have a page open in Safari that I don’t need to see when I’m working on a spreadsheet, and be distracted by graphics or ads.
 Using full-screen mode removes all those extraneous items.

 When should you use full-screen mode?

-As you've seen above, full-screen mode is useful if you have a small display.
+As you’ve seen above, full-screen mode is useful if you have a small display.
 Even on a larger desktop Mac, it can be practical because you may want to eliminate distractions when you’re working.
 And if you’re used to working on an iPad, where full-screen mode is the norm, you may find that doing the same on your Mac is comfortable.

 If you’re a writer, you’ll find apps that have a more subtle full-screen mode than simply filling a window.
 For example, Scrivener has a Composition Mode, which fills the screen, but lets you control the width of the text, colors, and more.
 It’s the ideal way to write without distraction.